Muskrat: Invasiveness

-In some European countries, such as Belgium, France, and the Netherlands, the muskrat is considered an invasive pest, as its burrowing damages the dikes and levees on which these low-lying countries depend for protection from flooding.
+In countries such as Belgium, France, and the Netherlands, the muskrat is considered an invasive pest, as its burrowing damages the dikes and levees on which these low-lying countries depend for protection from flooding.
 In those countries, it is trapped, poisoned, and hunted to attempt to keep the population down.
 Muskrats also eat corn and other farm and garden crops growing near water bodies.

+Uses

+Muskrats have sometimes been a food resource for North Americans, amongst others.
+Since the 19th century in southeastern Michigan, they have sometimes been eaten by some Catholics, e.g. on days that other meats are prohibited.
+Preparation typically involves the removal of the musk glands, situated in the tail but possibly contaminating the lower belly.